Sikhism in Pakistan: Religious persecution

-Sikhs have been victims of targeted assassinations and forced conversions in the tribal areas and Peshawar on the hand of Pakistani Taliban.
-Non-Muslim Pakistanis, including Sikhs, continue to grapple with significant challenges of persecution and religious discrimination in Khyber Pakhtunkhwa.
-In response to the alleged death threats by Taliban, numerous Sikh families have sought refuge in other nations deemed "safer" to secure their well-being.
+The Pakistani Taliban has assassinated and forcefully converted Sikhs in the tribal areas and Peshawar.
+Sikhs, and other non-Muslim Pakistanis, grapple with significant challenges of persecution and religious discrimination in Khyber Pakhtunkhwa.
+In response to alleged death threats by the Taliban, numerous Sikh families have sought refuge in other nations to secure their well-being.

 The Sikh community protested in Pakistan for their absence in census of 2017.

-In 2009, the Lashkar-e-Islam led by Mangal Bagh demanded that Sikhs in the Aurakzai tribal region in FATA pay them the jizya (poll tax levied by Muslims on non-Muslim minorities).
+In 2009, the Lashkar-e-Islam, led by Mangal Bagh, demanded that Sikhs in the Aurakzai tribal region in Federally Administered Tribal Areas pay them the jizya (poll tax levied by Muslims on non-Muslim minorities).
 Initially demanding 50 million rupees as the jizya payment, the Taliban later settled for a 20 million rupee payment, which local Sikhs paid.
-The Taliban had earlier occupied the homes of 10 Sikh families in Qasimkhel in neighbouring Afghanistan and kidnapped a local Sikh leader named Saiwang Singh.
-After paying the jizya, the Taliban assured the Sikhs they would protect them, leading to some Sikhs who had fled the region to return.
-In 2010, the Taliban attacked many minorities including Sikhs resulting in two beheadings.
+After paying the jizya, the Taliban assured protection for Sikhs, causing some Sikhs who had fled to return.
+In 2010, the Taliban attacked many religious minorities including Sikhs.

+On 22 February 2010, three Sikh men were beheaded by the Pakistani Taliban group demanded Rs.
+30 million for the release of the abducted Sikhs; after their relatives fails to pay, two of the kidnapped were behaded.
+Two Sikhs, Sukhjeet Singh and Gurvinder Singh, were later rescued by Pakistani security forces.
+The event may have affected scheduled talks between India and Pakistan.

+On June 18, 2026, an elderly Sikh couple was fatally shot by unidentified assailants at a gurdwara in Babu Mohalla, Khyber Pakhtunkhwa.
+Jagannath, a 70-year-old, and his wife Wanti were the caretakers of the gurdwara.
+The incident drew sharp reactions from Akal Takht calling it a "grave act of oppression, and Bharatiya Janata Party who expressed concerns regarding safety of religious minorities in Pakistan and linked the incident to the Citizenship Amendment Act.